A Set of Tutorials for the LAMMPS Simulation Package: Content and links

-In the third step, the system is equilibrated at the final desired conditions, $T = 300\,\text{K}$ and $p = 1\,\text{atm}$, using an anisotropic pressure coupling:
+In this case, the initial and final target temperatures set for the Nos\'e-Hoover thermostat is different, causing it to evolve linearly within the number of timesteps evoked in the \lmpcmd{run} command.
+In the third run, the system is equilibrated at the final desired conditions, $T = 300\,\text{K}$ and $p = 1\,\text{atm}$, using an anisotropic pressure coupling:

 Here, an anisotropic barostat is used.
-Anisotropic barostats adjust the dimensions independently, which is generally suitable for a solid phase.
+As previously mentioned, anisotropic barostats adjust the dimensions independently, which is generally suitable for a solid phase.

 Run the simulation using LAMMPS.
 From the \guicmd{Charts} window, the temperature evolution can be observed, showing that it closely follows the desired annealing procedure (Fig.~\ref{fig:GCMC-dimension}\,a).
-The evolution of the box dimensions over time confirms that the box deformed during the last stage of the simulation (Fig.~\ref{fig:GCMC-dimension}\,b).
-After the simulation completes, the final LAMMPS topology file called \flecmd{generate.data} will be located next to \flecmd{generate.lmp} (Fig.~\ref{fig:GCMC-snapshot}).
+The evolution of the box dimensions over time confirms that the box is deforming during the last stage of the simulation (Fig.~\ref{fig:GCMC-dimension}\,b).
+After the simulation completes, the final microstate attained during the dynamics and the system topology will be written to a LAMMPS data file called \flecmd{generate.data} which will be located next to \flecmd{generate.lmp} (Fig.~\ref{fig:GCMC-snapshot}).